 This subclause is informative.

-Relative references in parts are resolved as specified in RFC 3987.
-This part of ISO/IEC 29500 introduces no changes to the resolution procedure, but Annex A introduces a preprocessing for generating relative references.
+Relative references in parts are resolved as specified in RFC section 5.2, as extended in RFC 3987, section 6.5.
+This part of ISO/IEC 29500 introduces no changes to the resolution procedure, but Annex A introduces a preprocessing sequence for generating relative references.

-This subclause shows examples of resolving relative references to pack IRIs in relative to two pack IRIs.
+This subclause shows examples of resolving relative references to pack IRIs in relation to two pack IRIs.
 One is a pack IRI "pack://http%3c,example.com,foo.opc/a/foo.xml" for a part /a/foo.xml, while the other is a pack IRI "pack://http%3c,example.com,foo.opc/" for an entire package.

+[Comment from CRA: The examples below are very confusing in their presentation.
+I’m seeing this set of examples as you proving to yourself that the rules for relative references in RFC 3968 can be applied to Pack URIs.
+If so, is it not possible to say so without explaining all the examples in gory detail?
+Is there actually some way in which the 3986 rules do not apply?
+If so, we probably need to be explicit about that.
+I found myself wondering about a presentation that used a tabular presentation for the examples either instead of all the explanation or as a summary before the explanations.
+Something like

+Base Pack IRI: pack://http%3c,example.com,foo.opc/a/foo.xml